SSWConsulting/SSW.Rules.Content/rules/automated-test-code-first-class-citizen/rule.md

 ---
-seoDescription: "Treat automated test code as a first-class citizen by applying best practices and maintaining high-quality code to ensure reliable testing and prevent deployment of poor quality code."
+seoDescription: Treat automated test code as a first-class citizen by applying best practices and maintaining high-quality code to ensure reliable testing and prevent deployment of poor quality code.
 type: rule
 title: Do you treat your automated test code as a first-class citizen?
 uri: automated-test-code-first-class-citizen